Bamiyemiasulewon/CareerHub/README.md

+# CareerHub
+CareerHub is a job board platform tailored for developers.
+It helps devs discover job opportunities from various companies, filter based on stack or experience level, and apply directly—all in one place.

+## 🚀 Features

+- 🔍 Search and filter developer-focused job listings
+- 🧠 AI-powered job recommendations (optional)
+- 💼 Detailed job descriptions and company profiles
+- 📝 Easy application process with resume upload
+- 📱 Responsive design (mobile & desktop)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.